Bluebeard-1972

 It’s a fabulous sequence that I had to watch twice.

-The decapitation scene is nearly rivaled by a titillating girl-on-girl scene between Nathalie Delon and Sybil Danning who plays a prostitute hired to teach Bluebeard’s wife how to enjoy the pleasures of touch and eroticism.
+The decapitation scene is nearly rivaled by a titillating girl-on-girl scene between Nathalie Delon and Sybil Danning, who plays a prostitute hired to teach Bluebeard’s wife how to enjoy the pleasures of touch and eroticism.

 They quickly get naked and kiss.

-It should go without mentioning that folks looking for a PG affair need to look elsewhere.
+It should go without saying that folks looking for a PG affair need to look elsewhere.
 There are enough breasts bared to make the prudish blush mightily.
 The lesbian scene might leave them running for the hills.

 No, Bluebeard is an adult venture for those desiring a healthy serving of female flesh with their bloodletting.
 The male actors are spared any nudity- that’s the way cinema was back then.